axiom-crypto/keystore-periphery/README.md

 ### Immutability and Trust Assumptions of the KV

 The module is [deployed](https://keystore-docs.axiom.xyz/docs/developer-reference/contract-addresses) immutably on all supported L2s.
-However, Axiom will retain the ability to update the storage proof verification logic in the future to follow potential upgrades to Ethereum L1.
+However, Axiom will retain the ability to update the storage proof verification logic in the future to follow potential upgrades to the Ethereum L1 state trie.
 Unfortunately, because Ethereum L1 may change in future hard forks, there is no clear path at present to completely ossifying this module.